pen-lang/pen/doc/src/references/language/README.md

 # Language

-This chapter describes Pen's constructs and its type, module and package systems.
+This chapter describes the Pen's language constructs, and type, module and package systems.